Gmail upgrade brings new web app, confidential mode, nudges, snooze, and more

 Now, this isn’t something like Gmail’s Undo Send feature (which doesn’t really “unsend” anyway).
 With confidential mode enabled, the email content doesn’t send over SMTP — instead Google sends the recipient a link to the content.
 If the recipient uses the Gmail email client then it can display the content in-line like a normal email would look, but that is just cosmetic — it’s not actually stored in the receiver’s Gmail account.
 If the recipient isn’t using Gmail, then they’re whisked off to a separate Google Cloud-hosted portal to view the content.

-“We think this will dramatically cut down on hackers’ abilities to access sensitive information when they gain access to a recipient’s account,” added Thacker.
+“We think this will dramatically cut down on hackers’ abilities to access sensitive information when they gain access to a recipient’s account,” added Bank.

 But what if Jane has zero faith in Bob’s email security hygiene, and fears that an email could be compromised tomorrow or the day after?
 Well, this is where enforced two-factor authentication (2FA) comes into play.
 Jane can activate 2FA for a specific message she sends to Bob, meaning that Bob will have to enter a passcode they receive by SMS to view the email.